joseph-jalbert/ftp/web/app/plugins/two-factor-authentication-premium/readme.txt

 12. Building your own design for the page with custom short-codes (Premium version)

 == Changelog ==

+= 1.2.12 - 20/May/2016 =

+* FEATURE: Compatibility with https://wordpress.org/plugins/use-administrator-password/ - when TFA is enabled on an account, the TFA credentials of the user whose password was supplied are allowed (and required)

+= 1.2.11 - 18/May/2016 =

+* TWEAK: Update bundled select2 to version 4.0.2
+* FIX: If the [twofactor_user_qrcode] shortcode (Premium version) was used without other short-codes, then the code would not display

+= 1.2.10 - 31/Mar/2016 =

+* TWEAK: Prefer openssl, if present, to the deprecated mcrypt.
+Note that if you migrate a site from a server without openssl to a server without mcrypt, then because of mcrypt's non-compliant padding, you will need to either install php-mcrypt on the new server, or disable TFA (via define('TWO_FACTOR_DISABLE', true); in your wp-config.php) to allow users to be able to log in.
+This also applies if the source site did have openssl, but for users who hadn't logged in since installing this update.
+* TWEAK: Make the $simba_two_factor_authentication_premium object globally available
+* COMPATIBILITY: Mark as tested on WP 4.5

 = 1.2.8 - 12/Dec/2015 =